trambarhq/relaks-django-todo-example/README.md

 Note how each UI component receives `django` as a prop.

-We're placing `ErrorBoundary` around our UI components for that any error encountered during rendering would appear on screen.
+We're placing `ErrorBoundary` around our UI components so that any error encountered during rendering would appear on screen.
 That's what we saw earlier.

 ## Data source proxy